brandur/org/articles/oauth-scope.md

   database connection strings.
 The scoping system must take this into account.
 * We should provide a very minimal scope that provides basic user information and nothing else.
-This is useful in systems that will use OAuth to identify a user and little else like [Heroku Discussion](https://discussion.heroku.com).
+This is useful in systems that will use OAuth to identify a user and little else like the [Heroku Forums](https://discussion.heroku.com).

 Taking these goals into account, along with the spec and the web's other implementations, we came up with a starting point for our scope system which is